MICHIGAN SHOWCASE VOLUNTEER INFORMATION

 Practice Ice (no spotlight):

 At the beginning of each session, check in each skater at entrance to ice.
-If a skater who registered for practice ice is not on ice at the beginning of the session, locate them in the locker rooms.
 Keep track of time.
 Practice ice sessions are 20 minutes in length.
 Skaters practice on ice as a group.
 All skaters for that session are on the ice at the same time-no music, no spotlight.
 When 20 minute session is over, make an announcement that the practice session is over and usher skaters off the ice.

-This is a 1 person job that can be split into 2 hour shifts.
+This is a 1-2 person job.
 There will be scheduled times for awards, with a designated spot for presenting them.
 You will be responsible for calling out for those placing in the top 4 of each flight to receive their medal.
 We would like all 4 winners to be on the podium, but sometimes things happen and skater/s might not show.
 Don’t wait too long before presenting medals and moving on to the next flight's winners.
 This is a great job if you like to interact with the skaters and see the thrill in their eyes when they receive their awards.
 Must always wear a smile!

-Operate the spotlights during spotlight practice and through the competition.
-Geoff prefers 6-7 hour shifts.
+Operate the spotlights during spotlight practice and throughout the competition.
 This job has a GREAT view of the skating!
-IHSA has brand new spotlights that require a tutorial in advance.
-Please contact Geoff regarding responsibilities for this position.
+Beginner spotlight operators require a tutorial in advance.
+Please contact John and/or Tom regarding responsibilities for this position.

 2 PERSON SIMULTANEOUS JOB